 PFOA and PFOS exposure can result in many different kinds of illnesses, including:

 With regards to the evidence of exposure to PFAS and cancer, there are a relevant number of studies that investigated the potential carcinogenicity of perfluoroalkyls in communities living near facilities releasing PFAS chemicals.
 Here are some noteworthy facts:

 Individuals at greatest risk of harm from AFFF, are those who manufacture the foam, firefighters who use it and Air Force personnel who have direct chemical exposure.
 The core problem with AFFF consists in perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA).

-Of particular concern, is the multi-faceted exposure firefighters have to toxins directly from firefighting foams, from the g ear they wear, and the water they drink at the fire stations.
+Of particular concern, is the multi-faceted exposure firefighters have to toxins directly from firefighting foams, from the gear they wear.
 Ironically, the most dangerous thing about an occupation that involves running into a fire isn't the flames, but the exposure to synthetic chemicals such as PFOS and PFOA used in firefighting foams.
 Firefighters who reported that they were exposed on the job, usually performed inspections to minimize fire dangers, responded to hazardous materials spills and assisted civilian fire departments when needed.

 All branches of our armed forces have been using AFFF fire suppressant foam that contains the hazardous chemicals PFOS and PFOA since the early '70s.

-In addition to industrial chemicals used by active producers and placed in lakes and rivers through wastewater or disposed of in landfills, ongoing sources of PFAS pollution include chemical-based firefighting foam used by:
+In addition to industrial chemicals used by active producers and placed in lakes and rivers or disposed of in landfills, ongoing sources of PFAS pollution include chemical-based firefighting foam used by: